newtglobalgit/ai-scrapper/README.md

-# AI Web Scraper
+# AI Scraper

-AI Web Scraper is a powerful tool that combines web scraping capabilities with AI-powered content parsing.
+AI Scraper is a powerful tool that combines web scraping capabilities with AI-powered content parsing.
 It uses Streamlit for the user interface, Selenium for web scraping, and Ollama LLM for intelligent content extraction.

 ## Features